PinewoodPip/epip/docs/Documentation/Client/UI/Generic/Introduction.md

 print(ExampleUI:IsFlagged("OF_PlayerInput1"))
 ```

+The code in this section is from an example UI in `Epip/Examples/GenericUI.lua`.

 !!! warning Usage warning
     Though accessing an element's MovieClip is possible, its purpose is for internal & debug usage only.
 Interfacing with elements outside of their public APIs is not supported and any such use is prone to breaking in future releases with no warning.